 A Note About Lodging:

-Every city on this trip will have different accommodations.
-We will have arranged to have single beds for each student on the trip.
-But sometimes arrangements get mixed up.
-In a rare situation, sometimes a boy will share a queen-sized bed with another boy his age.
-This did not happen during our previous three or four European trips and hopefully we'll be good to go for the 2022 version.
+On this trip we are planning on having all double-bedded rooms.
+Most rooms will house only two boys.
+There might be one or two rooms where we'll have to house three boys in two queen beds.
 If your son is uncomfortable sharing a bed with a friend, he can bring a summer-weight sleeping bag (stuffed into its own sack) to use in the room.
 (There’s more space on a queen-sized bed for two than in a typical two-person backpacking tent!)
 The sleeping bag should be packed inside the boy’s luggage.
 It is possible to request a private room, but in Manitou Springs in the summer - it will be very, very expensive.

-Trip Insurance is always a possibility to protect your investment should your son have to cancel after the deadline for cancellations which is March 1, 2022.
+Trip Insurance is always a possibility to protect your investment should your son have to cancel after the deadline for cancellations which is February 21, 2023.
 You should check early with travel insurance companies.
 Some policies must be purchased within two weeks of paying your deposit.
 Some of the more expensive policies will cover cancellations for "any reason" and some will cover canceled trips because of pandemics.
 In any case, if you wish to explore or purchase trip cancellation insurance, you need to start that process as soon as your deposit is paid.